1970 Firebird Interesting Facts

 1970 Bumper Birds

 The 1970 Dealer Service Bulletin number 70-I-54 announced that Trans Ams would be shipped from the Norwood Ohio plant without the bird decal on the front bumper being installed.
-Decals installed in this plant were blistering and causing unsightly appearance.
-The bulletin said that a a procedure would be issued for repair of these birds to Dealers to install on the new cars after the cause was determined.
+Decals installed in this plant were blistering and causing an unsightly appearance.
+The bulletin said that a procedure would be issued for repair of these birds to Dealers to install on the new cars after the cause was determined.

 15 Inch Wheels Were Available on Formula 400